- 1 Skill Combat

 You are skilled at avoiding detection, allowing you to slip past foes or strike from an unseen position.
 This skill covers hiding and moving silently.

-Sniping: If you already are invisible to a target and you are at least 10 feet from that target, as a standard action, you can make one ranged attack against that target and immediately make an opposed Stealth check to stay invisible.
-You take a –20 penalty on your Stealth check when attempting to snipe.
+Sniping: If you've already successfully used Stealth at least 10 feet from your target, you can make one ranged attack and then immediately use Stealth again.
+You take a –20 penalty on your Stealth check to maintain your obscured location.

 You are skilled at surviving in the wild and at navigating in the wilderness.
 You also excel at following trails and tracks left by others.